Jbleezy/BO1-Reimagined/README.md

 * Add fast sprint recovery to Deadshot (when it becomes possible through game_mod)
 * Change type 100 reserve ammo to 180 unupgraded, 240 upgraded (from weapon file)
 * Deadshot: fix bug with fast ADS move speed where if you ADS right after reloading your move speed is temporarily faster than it should be
-* Make betties place correctly on Der Riese bridge and new collision
 * Get WaW weapon files of classic map weapons working
 * Upgraded Kar98k: 50 round clip, no reserve ammo
 * DOA: add 1st person mode in settings